amseps/amseps-imageboard/README.md

           Five different types of votes, each with a color This is more for fun
       Add an icon!
+    Second floating reply box
+    Implement Reply Peek
+      And markdown styling of replies and posts!
+    Style 404
+      Other error messages ?

     Future:
       Linking between threads make easy